A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

 which in particular implies

-using $A_{2^{-n}}x\in AJ_{2^{-n}}x$. \end{proof} In that way, the convergence of $\norm{A_\lambda x}$ to $\vert Ax\vert$ on $\mathrm{dom}A$ relates to an extensionality principle of $\vert A\cdot\vert$.
-Now, in the context of set-valued operators, these continuity and extensionality principles can be logically complicated and their study actually gives rise to a hierarchy of fragments of extensionality with a corresponding hierarchy of continuity principles with various intricacies (see the forthcoming \cite{Pis2022b}).
-In any way, as in the case of the functional $\langle\cdot,\cdot\rangle_s$, the logical methodology based on the monotone Dialectica interpretation now implies the following quantitative version of the statement of item (2): under this interpretation, the statement (2) is upgraded to the existence of a `modulus of uniform lower-semicontinuity' which, as with $\langle\cdot,\cdot\rangle_s$, by the uniformity on $x$ induced by majorization, is essentially a modulus of uniform continuity.
+using $A_{2^{-n}}x\in AJ^A_{2^{-n}}x$. \end{proof} In that way, the convergence of $\norm{A_\lambda x}$ to $\vert Ax\vert$ on $\mathrm{dom}A$ relates to an extensionality principle of $\vert A\cdot\vert$.
+Now, in the context of set-valued operators, these continuity and extensionality principles can be logically complicated and intricate (see \cite{Pis2022} as well as the forthcoming \cite{Pis2022b}).
+In any way, as in the case of the functional $\langle\cdot,\cdot\rangle_s$, the logical methodology based on the monotone Dialectica interpretation now implies the following quantitative version of the statement of item (2): under this interpretation, the statement (2) is upgraded to the existence of a ``modulus of uniform lower semicontinuity'' which, as with $\langle\cdot,\cdot\rangle_s$, by the uniformity on $x$ induced by majorization, is essentially a modulus of uniform continuity.
 Concretely, this uniformized version of item (2) can be formally hardwired into the system by extending it with an additional constant $\varphi$ of type $\mathbb{N}\to (\mathbb{N}\to\mathbb{N})$ together with the axiom

 Under this extension, Lemma \ref{lem:resolventROC} is then the natural extraction of a corresponding rate of convergence from the above equivalence proof, under this (therefore) necessary assumption of a modulus of uniform continuity for $\vert A\cdot\vert$, following the previous metatheorems.
-Note however that these metatheorems in general, through this treatment of $\vert A\cdot\vert$, imply a dependence of the extracted bounds on a majorant for the constant $\vert A\cdot\vert$, i.e. on a function $f:\mathbb{N}\to\mathbb{N}$ such that
+Note however that these metatheorems in general, through this treatment of $\vert A\cdot\vert$, imply a dependence of the extracted bounds on a majorant for the constant $\vert A\cdot\vert$, i.e.\ on a function $f:\mathbb{N}\to\mathbb{N}$ such that

-Only under this additional dependence on a majorant for $\vert A\cdot\vert$ do the previous metatheorems contained in Theorems \ref{thm:metatheoremSC} and \ref{thm:metatheoremSCI} extend to $H^\omega_p+(M1)+(M2)$.
+Only under this additional dependence on a majorant for $\vert A\cdot\vert$ do the previous metatheorems contained in Theorems \ref{thm:metatheoremSC} and \ref{thm:metatheoremSCI} extend to $H^\omega_p+(L1)+(L2)$.

 Here, we shortly want to make a note on the strength of the existence of such a majorant.
 For this, we first remind on the notion of a majorizable operator introduced in \cite{Pis2022} (see also the previous Remark \ref{rem:unifEqui}): an operator $A:X\to 2^X$ is called majorizable if there exists a function $f:\mathbb{N}\to\mathbb{N}$ such that